South Carolina Code of Laws

 AUTOPSIES AND INQUEST ON THE DEAD

-AUTOPSIES, PRELIMINARY EXAMINATIONS AND INQUESTS
+AUTOPSIES, PRELIMINARY EXAMINATIONS, AND INQUESTS

+SECTION 17-7-10.
 Coroners or solicitors shall order autopsies; autopsy to be ordered upon death of persons in penal institutions.

 The coroner of the county in which a body is found dead or the solicitor of the judicial circuit in which the county lies shall order an autopsy or post-mortem examination to be conducted to ascertain the cause of death.
 If any person dies while detained, incarcerated, or under the jurisdiction of a municipal, county, or regional holdover facility, holding cell, overnight lockup or jail, a county or regional prison camp, or a state correctional facility, the coroner of the county in which the death occurs or, should that be unknown, the county in which the institution is located shall order an autopsy immediately upon notification of the death.
 However, if the official in charge of the institution is unable to arrange an autopsy within the State of South Carolina, he shall provide the coroner with an affidavit attesting to this inability.